Want to read this in ebook form? Download here.

 Alice ran in with a wet cloth.

-“We had the idea,” Illya told Morgan, keeping his dirty hands away from the bandage, “of increasing our metabolisms with adrenalin.”
+“We had the idea,” Illya told Morgan, keeping his dirty hands away from the bandage, “of increasing our metabolisms with adrenaline.”

 The scientist focused on Illya.
 “Like the bunnies,” he agreed.
-“Anyone can go out, but you need a high metabolic rate to come back.”
+“Anyone can go out, but you need a high metabolic for the receivers to pull you back through.”
 The speech exhausted him.
 He faded into the covers.

 A new voice chimed in behind them.
 “I’ll thank you to step away from my son.”